Carl C. Butzer

 - Special Outside E-Discovery (ESI) Counsel for a Fortune Global 500, Europe-based, international provider of telecommunication and data communication systems, and related information technology services.

 - Authored the Document Retention Policy of a corporate lender, finance company, and advisory service provider with more than $5 billion in assets.

-- Assisted in the development of a Document Retention Policy for one of the largest construction companies in the world, employing thousands of employees.
+- Helped develop a Document Retention Policy for one of the largest construction companies in the world, employing thousands of employees.

 - BTI Client Service All Star